 What is GDPR?

-The EU General Data Protection Regulation (“GDPR”) is a new comprehensive data protection law that comes into effect on May 25, 2018.
-It will replace existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
-It will be a single set of rules which govern the processing and monitoring of EU data.
+The EU General Data Protection Regulation (“GDPR”) is a comprehensive data protection law that came into effect on May 25, 2018.
+It replaced the existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
+It is a single set of rules which govern the processing and monitoring of EU data.

 Data Protection Officer